ComputerKWasTaken/BetterEcosystemProjectManagement/navigator/navigator-design.md

   instruction, streaming, and its own larger budget.
 Consumed only by BetterDungeon features.

-Both route through the **same provider registry and the same Gemini adapter**.
+Both route through the **same provider registry**.
+Gemini and the implemented OpenAI-compatible adapter translate the shared provider-neutral contract.
-`registerProvider` / `resolveProvider` / `setProviderForConsumer` already exist in `modules/ai/executor.js`, so Navigator registers as `consumer: 'navigator'` and OpenRouter later drops in with zero Navigator changes.
+`registerProvider` / `resolveProvider` / `setProviderForConsumer` already exist in `modules/ai/executor.js`, so Navigator registers as `consumer: 'navigator'` and provider selection requires zero Navigator caller changes.

 This is why the backend upgrade is a prerequisite rather than a follow-up: multi-turn conversation and streaming are both required by the first pass, and